 Dr. Pham Thi Ly: K-12 reform is an urgent need.
 PISA achievement is encouraged, however, it is only one measurement among many others, and it has its own shortcomings.
 In other words, PISA scores are not the whole set of skills and knowledge that we need for building up the economy and society.
 Therefore, PISA scores are not the goal of education.
 It cannot replace the competitiveness need by our labor force in the global market.

 Educational reforms or increasing the quality of the labor force starts from the K-12.
-We have lost so many years as the result of an imposed and authoritian educational system.
+We have lost so many years as the result of an imposed and authoritarian educational system.
 The consequence is, learning becomes penal servitude instead of enjoyment.
 A recent finding shows that 17% of the high school students in Vietnam considered committing suicide.
 With such hard work, how much of what is studied in school is really helpful in our lives?
 It is worth mentioning that Vietnam labor’s productivity is the lowest in the region; 15-18 times lower than that of Singapore and Korea, respectively.
-Without a degree and the prospect for finding a job, who still wants to study in school?
+When I went to teach English in Korea I really started to see the issues students are facing… Without a degree and the prospect for finding a job, who still wants to study in school?

 K-12 education overload is due to the fact that we see providing knowledge as our ultimate goal therefore we want students to know everything as much as possible.
 However, it is obvious in the era of digital technology and knowledge-based societies, that there is no way to give enough knowledge to the students.
 What we teach freshmen students might actually be outdated by the time they graduate from high school.
 The employer’s question today is not what you can do, but what are you able to learn to do; can you work in a team with a high level of responsibility or not.
 So it is not just the amount of knowledge but the capacity to learn, to adapt, and to communicate that is the determinant factors to our competiveness today.